Building Multi-Step AI Agents with LangGraph

 supervisor.add_edge("synthesize", END)

-A useful variant of multi-agent work is the coder-reviewer loop.
+A useful variant is the coder-reviewer loop.
 One agent writes code.
 A second runs it in a sandbox and reviews the output.
-If the tests fail, the result goes back to the coder with the failure report attached.
-This mirrors the TDD (Test-Driven Development) flow at the agent level and yields far more reliable code than single-pass generation.
+Failed tests go back to the coder with the report attached.
+This mirrors test-driven development at the agent level.
+The code comes out far more reliable than single-pass generation.

 def coder_node(state):